 What does “open enrollment” mean?

-Under Massachusetts law there are only certain times during the year when individuals and families who do not have access to employer-sponsored health insurance may apply for nongroup coverage.
+Under Massachusetts and federal law there are only certain times during the year when individuals and families may buy nongroup health insurance coverage.
 The time when individuals and families can apply – the time when health insurers open plans to new members – is called “open enrollment.”
 This is similar to the process employers use to allow their employees to sign up or change plans during specified times only.